The Department of General and Laparoscopic surgery at Zulekha hospital is well equipped with all general surgical elective and emergency cases.

 - Stapled haemorrhoidectomy

-Why should be the surgery done laparoscopically?
+Why should the surgery be done laparoscopically?

 The most important reason for most patients is a quicker recovery.
 In many cases of abdominal surgery, the recovery time can be reduced by more than half.
 For some types of surgery the incidence of complications, such as infection in the incision, is reduced with laparoscopic surgery.